scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 @06.
+09. 2023
+@0705 Adjustment of landing section elements complete.

+	  Gallery could actually use abit of work - will need to reorganize the elements on page so that
+	  - when whole page is scrolled, everything moves down (the header is fixed?)
+	  - optimized spacing between logo header, section header and images gallery
+	  - and tablet styling ...

+@06.
+09. 2023
+@2145 had issues on iOS concerning buttons being blue and the inputs for the contact
+	  form having curved, visible borders

+	  Fixed some other previously listed issues as well.

+	  Will add the opening animation in a future update....

+	  Need to adjust width at which landing Menu goes vertical and height of menu button (done) ✔️

+@06.
 07. 2023
 @2235 - Decided to forgoe the animation on load, for now: May revise idea